loboska1231/SimpleShopService/README.md

 ```
 If you didn't specify field **role**, by default it would be role `USER`.

-After all of these operations you might have `JWT` token with role `ADMIN`
+After all of these operations you will have `JWT` token with role `ADMIN`
-and you want to send a specific request to do something, you should put this token into
+and you want to send a specific request (delete/patch), you need to put this token into
 header `AUTHORIZATION` and set value that must start with `Bearer ...` .

+The string in header `AUTHORIZATION` has to look like this `Bearer eyJhbGciOiJIUzI1N...` .